einomi/frontenso-11ty-starter/README.md

 ## Using a different template engine

-You have the flexibility to use any HTML template engine of your preference, such as Pug, Handlebars, or even plain HTML.
+11ty has support for many template engines.
+If you prefer to use a different template engine, you can easily do so.

 To do this, you need to replace Nunjucks with your desired template engine in the `.eleventy.js` file.
-For instructions on how to configure a different template engine, refer to the 11ty documentation on the topic.
-You can find the link on how to configure a different template engine in the [11ty documentation](https://www.11ty.dev/docs/languages/).
+You can find information on how to configure a different template engine in the [11ty documentation](https://www.11ty.dev/docs/languages/).

 ## Webpack v5